casper-network/casper-node/EVM.md

 - Contract runtime execution for finalized `Transaction::Evm` values.
 - Casper fee and refund handling for EVM transactions.
 - Binary-port `EvmCall` for read-only `eth_call` support.
-- EVM genesis account seeding for secp256k1 genesis accounts when `[evm].enabled = true`.
+- Native Casper transfers to 20-byte EVM addresses when `[evm].enabled = true`,
+  creating or funding the corresponding EVM account record.

 Implemented in the sidecar workspace for validation: